 NFT Collaboration featuring Snoop Dogg / Julian Banks & James Peter Henry ‘21

-THE UN WORLD OCEAN DAY - At The Sydney Opera House.
-Australia ‘21
+THE UN WORLD OCEAN DAY, Projection onto The Sydney Opera House.
+Australia

-Pre-Oscar gift lounge - limited Edition Prints given to Oscar Nominees at James’ studio at
+Exhibition - Pre-Oscar gift lounge – for Oscar Nominees at James’ studio at

 La Peer Hotel in West Hollywood, CA 2021

 Grand Opening of ‘The Human form Mural’ at La Peer Hotel, CA ‘21

 MTS Arts & Culture ‘Light coming out of darkness’ solo exhibition, Los Angeles, CA ’20